Geology of Ascension Island

 The geology of Ascension Island is the geologically young, exposed part of a large volcano, 80 kilometers west of the Mid-Atlantic Ridge.
 The island formed within the last six to seven million years and is primarily mafic rock with some felsic rock.

-Origins & Petrology
+Origins and petrology

 Geologists debate the exact origins of the island and some have proposed that Ascension Island may overlie a diverted shallow mantle plume.
 Alternately, the island may have originated from anomalously enriched magma, originally at the Mid-Atlantic Ridge, but now situated to the west of it.

 The petrology of Ascension is unusual.
 Compared to most other volcanic islands, which only have a few mafic and felsic endmembers such as basalt or rhyolite, Ascension has a full-range from some of the most mafic to most felsic.
 This includes basalt, hawaiite, mugearite, benmoreite, trachyte and rhyolite.

 Potassium-argon dating indicates that the oldest rocks exposed above the water are one million year old rhyolites.
 Geologists have divided the island's mafic and felsic rocks into different named sequences and sub-divided mafic rocks based on their ratio of zirconium and niobium.